americanexpress/redux-idle-callback/README.md

 Redux middleware that queues an action to be dispatched during the Redux store's idle periods.

+> Want to get paid for your contributions to `redux-idle-callback`?
+> Send your resume to oneamex.careers@aexp.com

 ## Motivation

 In a single-page application, accurately reporting a page load when modules are being loaded on to